Swim Meet 101

 How do I know when my 8 & under swims?

 Listen for the announcer to call for 8 and unders to get to their lanes (usually when the 11-12s or 13-14s are swimming).
-It is the parent’s responsibility to get their swimmer to the designated lane in which they are swimming and to check their swimmer in with the lane clerk of that lane.
+It is the parent’s responsibility to get their swimmer to the designated lane in which they are swimming.
 PARENTS please mark your swimmers and get them to the lanes on time!!
 Parents of 9 and ups also need to get their own swimmers to the blocks or make sure that the swimmer gets themselves to the blocks.
+Parents should deliver their swimmers to the block and then leave the area behind the blocks - this area can get very crowded and chaotic so it is important that parents do not linger here!
+Only swimmers who are about to race should be behind the blocks during meets.

 How to mark your swimmer for a swim meet